 How uninsured motorist property damage coverage works

-If you are in an accident and the other driver is at fault, the property damage liability section of the other driver’s car insurance covers the cost of repairing your vehicle.
+Suppose you are in an accident and the other driver is at fault.
+In that case, the property damage liability section of the other driver’s car insurance covers the cost of repairing your vehicle.
 However, if the at-fault driver doesn’t have car insurance — or not enough insurance — you may end up dipping into your own pocket to repair your car.
 This is where UMPD comes in.

-Uninsured motorist property damage insurance, or UMPD, helps cover the cost of repairing or replacing your car if someone without car insurance hits it.
+Uninsured motorist property damage insurance, or UMPD, helps cover repairing or replacing your car if someone without car insurance hits you.
 It should be noted that hit-and-run accidents are sometimes excluded in these policies (depending on the state) and may be covered by your collision insurance.

 UMPD can also be confused with collision coverage.
 Collision coverage pays to repair your own vehicle if you are involved in a car accident.
 UMPD, however, doesn’t usually have a deductible, and collision coverage does.

-There are coverage limits and deductibles with UMPD insurance.
+UMPD insurance has coverage limits and deductibles.
 The coverage limits usually vary by state, with some requiring a minimum amount of UMPD.
 In most states, it’s optional.
 You can usually increase your coverage above the minimum; you may also be required to carry UMPD limits that match your liability limits.

 The uninsured motorist property damage coverage limit is a single number, the maximum amount the policy will pay out for the property damaged in a single accident.
 In most states, you can choose the amount of UMPD to carry up to specific limits.
 Some states limit coverage to $3,500; some are lower, and some are higher, even up to the vehicle’s actual cash value.
 Limits may differ depending on whether or not you carry collision insurance.